 If the price of 1 BASE is above $1, the blockchain prints new $BASE to holders of “BASE Shares” (mother of god), a standalone cryptocurrency which is issued in the genesis block and held by early adopters, which then distributes new Basecoins to them as a “dividend.”
 Holders of “BASE Shares” are free to either hold onto their Dividend-Basecoins (thus not bringing the price down) or sell them into the market, pushing out the supply curve and bringing down 1 BASE’s price.
 This process continues until the price of 1 BASE drops to $1.

 If the price of 1 BASE is below $1, the blockchain prints “BASE Bonds,” which aren’t really “bonds” at all but rather are BASE call option/future hybrid critters (feel free to amend the white paper, team Basecoin.
 No charge).
-If 1 BASE costs $0.80, for example, and the peg is $1.00, the “BASE Bondholder” spends $0.80 with a promise that once the peg is hit again the “bond” (again, really an option contract of sorts, and not a bond) will convert at 0.8:1.
+If 1 BASE costs $0.80, for example, and the peg is $1.00, the “BASE Bondholder” spends $0.80 of Basecoin with a promise that once the peg is hit again the “bond” (again, really an option contract of sorts, and not a bond) will convert at 0.8:1.
 This is also supposed to be a standalone cryptocurrency of its own.

 As a result of all this we are told, again in CoinDesk, that